All those who have no idea what mind mapping is say Ay! Fear not. I had no idea what it was up until about 10 years ago or so. Now, I swear by it.

 - set goals that you don’t believe you can achieve

 - set your sights too high

-Don’t write down as a goal that in 6 months you want to be living in a million dollar mansion with 5 BMW’s, a maid, gardener and an Olympic size swimming pool if you know that chances of that happening are next to nil (unless you win the lottery).
+Don’t write down as a goal that in 6 months you want to be living in a million-dollar mansion with 5 BMWs, a maid, a gardener, and an Olympic size swimming pool if you know that chances of that happening are next to nil (unless you win the lottery).

 You need to set realistic goals.
 I can’t stress this enough.
-Goals like, get a better job, move to a nicer neighbourhood/city, get fit, retire from your day job.
-Things like this.
+Goals like getting a better job, moving to a nicer neighborhood/city, getting fit, retiring from your day job—things like this.